hyphacoop/organizing/2020-02-12-governance-wg-meeting.md

 ### Personal Checkins

-- In honour of my dying tooth, what is a part of your body you could be friends with?
+- In honour of dc's dying tooth, what is a part of your body you could be friends with?
     - pc: gut flora (what are you? "are you in or are you out?")
     - dc: it's probably the tooth!
 Despite it leaving me x2.
 Not life-threatening :grimacing:

 ### Task Board Review